tecoevo/tecoevo.github.io/pages/theobiocourse.md

 Day one -
 	Morning: Day 1: What is Macroecology? & Macroecological theories and patterns.
-	Afternoon: How to test macroecology (Species and Communities approaches) & Demostration in R.
+	Afternoon: How to test macroecology (Species and Communities approaches) & demonstration in R.

 Day two -
 	Morning: Species distribution models (SDMs) and potential applications regarding climate change and conservation & Large-scale ecological datasets.